-For adult’s, airbags, belt tensioners and other protective measures at both collision and heavy braking helps, but for forward-facing children, the consequences are often disastrous.
+For adult’s, airbags, belt tensioners and other protective measures at both collision and heavy braking help, but for forward-facing children, the consequences are often disastrous.
 An event that results in an adult get whiplash injuries, in children’s cases lead the neck to broken.
-A rear-facing car seat reduces the child’s injuries by up to 90 percent.’
+A rear-facing car seat reduces the child’s injuries by up to 90%.

 Sweden and Europe

-Axkid are always working for more European countries to follow the example of Sweden, and in recent years it has begun to be a change among parents when it comes to cars, security and children in traffic.
+Axkid is always working for more European countries to follow the example of Sweden, and in recent years it has begun to be a change among parents when it comes to cars, security, and child safety in cars.